telerik/blazor-docs/components/fileselect/overview.md

 ## Initial Files

 The Initial Files feature allows you to display a set of pre-selected files in the FileSelect when the component loads.
-This functionality is helpful when you want to show files that were previously uploaded.
+This functionality is helpful when you want to show files that were previously provided by the user.
 [Read more about the FileSelect Initial Files feature...]({%slug fileselect-initial-files%})

 ## Templates